5 ways to achieve Neuro-Inclusion

 July 2, 2019 - Daniel Aherne

-For those who haven’t read about the Npower case in the news, here’s a quick summary.
+For those who haven’t read about the recent Npower autism employment tribunal, here’s a quick summary.
 When Tom Sherbourne joined the company as a senior analyst in October 2017, he soon began struggling to cope with the noises and smells of the open plan workplace, while his line manager found his behaviour ‘loud and disruptive’.
 Stressed and anxious, he asked to work from home but had his request turned down.
 A breakdown followed, and his GP referred him for an autism assessment.

 “he soon began struggling to cope with the noises and smells of the open plan workplace”